octue/terraform-octue-twined-cluster/README.md

-# terraform-octue-twined
+# terraform-octue-twined-cluster
-A terraform module for creating an Octue service network.
+A terraform module for creating a Kubernetes cluster for an Octue Twined service network.